vs-ude/fyr-www/content/_index.md

 Thus, WebAssembly allows Fyr code to run on desktop, server and mobile devices.
 Using _C_ as output, Fyr code can even run efficiently on small embedded devices.

-Fyr is designed to implement all tiers of **modern distributed IoT applications**, i.e. embedded devices, server-side code and of course the Web UI.
+Fyr is designed to implement all tiers of **distributed IoT applications**, i.e. embedded devices, server-side code and of course the Web UI.

 ## Design Rational